‘What’s past is prologue, what to come in your and my discharge’. Shakespeare, The Tempest.

 At this juncture, let me pause and tell Ugandans what is likely to happen: For inviting a Trojan horse in their midst, Ugandans should say goodbye to two things: 1. the oil and 2.
 The Political Stability.

 When the oil starts pumping, Ugandans will never see a single penny from it.
 The area in which it is being exploited will be polluted, nothing will grow there; other sectors of the economy will be destroyed and the population will live off imports of French products, including food and drinking water.
 Museveni will remain in power for life, then his son, his grandson after him and his great grandson, so long as they let the French suck the oil undisturbed.
 People’s cries for freedom will be crushed, tribal conflicts will be accentuated.
 The day a Ugandan president finally grows a conscience and tries to demand that oil returns be redistributed to his people, he will be killed or removed and replaced by another puppet of the French.
 GOD FORBID EVERTHING IN THIS PARAGRAPH!

 Our neighbor may think that France’s presence in Uganda is a threat to Rwanda only.
 But they should speak to brethren from Guinee, Central Africa, Gabon, Cameroon and all the places where the France has been invited.
-Uganda has just sold its Soul to the devil and soon, the devil will come to collect on Ugandans; that was a kiss of death: it is not a question of if, it is a question of when.
+It is one thing to have diplomatic relations with the French, but it is a whole other thing to invite them to run ones army and your natural resources.
+Uganda may have just sold its Soul to the devil and soon, the devil will come to collect on Ugandans; that was a kiss of death: it is not a question of if, it is a question of when.
 Hopefully we will still be here to give them refuge.